-When the park closed late, departures were distributed throughout the evening hours, with waves of departures following the evening parade(s), fireworks, and Fantasmic! performances. though departures increased exponentially as closing time approached, a huge throng was still on hand when the park finally shut down. the balloon effect of this last throng at the end of the day generally overwhelmed the shops on Main Street, the parking lot, trams, and the hotel shuttles, and the exits onto adjoining Anaheim streets.
-In the hour before closing in the lands other than Main Street, touring conditions were normally uncrowded except at the Indiana Jones attraction in Adventureland and Splash Mountain in Critter Country.
+When the park closed late, departures were distributed throughout the evening hours, with waves of departures following the evening parade(s), fireworks, and Fantasmic!
+Though departures increased exponentially as closing time approached, a huge throng was still on hand when the park finally shut down.
+The balloon effect of this last throng at the end of the day generally overwhelmed the shops on Main Street, the parking lot, trams, and the hotel shuttles, as well as the exits onto adjoining Anaheim streets.
+In the hour before closing in the lands other than Main Street, touring conditions were normally uncrowded except at Indiana Jones Adventure in Adventureland and Splash Mountain in Critter Country.

 Get Current and Future Wait Times with Lines